-(iii) For DoD-CC monitoring visits, the Secretaries of the Military Departments shall:
+(iii) For DoD-CC monitoring visits, the Secretaries of the Military

+Departments shall:

-- (A) Provide necessary technical assistance and logistical support to monitoring teams during monitoring visits to facilities for which they are responsible. - (B) Provide necessary travel funding and support for their respective team members. - (C) Cooperate with monitoring teams, including making all pertinent records available to the teams. - (D) Promptly implement monitoring teams' recommendations concerning early intervention and related services for which the Secretary concerned has responsibility, including those to be furnished through an inter-Service agreement. - (iv) For DoD-CC monitoring visits, the Director, DoDEA, shall: - (A) Provide necessary technical assistance and logistical support to monitoring teams during monitoring visits to facilities for which he or she is responsible. - (B) Cooperate with monitoring teams, including making all pertinent records available to the teams. - (C) Promptly implement monitoring teams' recommendations concerning special education and related services for which the DoDEA school system concerned has responsibility. - (v) The ASD(HA) shall provide technical assistance to the DoD monitoring teams when requested. - (vi) The GC, DoD shall: - (A) Provide legal counsel to the USD(P&R), and, where appropriate, to DoDEA, monitored agencies, and monitoring teams regarding monitoring activities conducted pursuant to this part. - (B) Provide advice about the legal requirements of this part and Federal law to the DoDEA school systems, military medical commanders, military installation commanders, and to other DoD personnel as appropriate, in connection with monitoring activities conducted pursuant to this part. - (g) Types of Disabilities (1) Autism Spectrum Disorder.
-A developmental disability significantly affecting verbal and nonverbal communication and social interaction that adversely affects a child's educational performance.
-Other characteristics often associated with autism are engagement in repetitive activities and stereotyped movements, resistance to environmental change or change in daily routines, and unusual responses to sensory experiences.
-Essential features are typically but not necessarily manifested before age 3.
-Autism may include autism spectrum disorders such as but not limited to autistic disorder, pervasive developmental disorder not
+(A) Provide necessary technical assistance and logistical support to monitoring teams during monitoring visits to facilities for which they are responsible.

+(B) Provide necessary travel funding and support for their respective team members.

+(C) Cooperate with monitoring teams, including making all pertinent records available to the teams.

+- (D) Promptly implement monitoring teams' recommendations concerning early intervention and related services for which the Secretary concerned has responsibility, including those to be furnished through an inter-Service agreement. - (iv) For DoD-CC monitoring visits, the Director, DoDEA, shall: - (A) Provide necessary technical assistance and logistical support to monitoring teams during monitoring visits to facilities for which he or she is responsible.

+(B) Cooperate with monitoring teams, including making all pertinent records available to the teams.

+(C) Promptly implement monitoring teams' recommendations concerning special education and related services for which the DoDEA school system concerned has responsibility.

+(v) The ASD(HA) shall provide technical assistance to the DoD monitoring teams when requested.

+(vi) The GC, DoD shall:

+- (A) Provide legal counsel to the USD(P&R), and, where appropriate, to DoDEA, monitored agencies, and monitoring teams regarding monitoring activities conducted pursuant to this - (B) Provide advice about the legal requirements of this part and Federal law to the DoDEA school systems, military medical commanders, military installation commanders, and to other

+DoD personnel as appropriate, in connection with monitoring activities conducted pursuant to this part.

+(g) Types of disabilities in children ages 3 through 21.
+A child may be eligible for services under paragraph (b) of this section if by reason of one of the following disabilities the child needs special education and related services.